plasma4/RuntimeFS/README.md

 After initial page load, RuntimeFS no longer needs internet connection to function.
 RuntimeFS has been tested in Chromium, Firefox, and Safari (although File System API features are Chromium-exclusive).

-If you are hosting this, you can minify the JavaScript files first with a tool like https://jscompress.com/.
+RuntimeFS utilizes [cbor-x](https://github.com/kriszyp/cbor-x) and my own [LittleExport](https://github.com/plasma4/LittleExport) tool.
+Both are MIT Licensed.
+(LittleExport is integrated directly into RuntimeFS; no separate license file is required.)
+Only `main.min.js` and `sw.js` are required for running.

+Make sure to modify `APP_SHELL_FILES` in `sw.js` if you are changing the file configuration for proper caching.
+(Code is minified by using [JSCompress](https://jscompress.com/), which uses `UglifyJS` 3 and `babel-minify`.)

 ## Browser Support
-(Safari has to be version 26.0 or above due to [`createWritable`](https://caniuse.com/mdn-api_filesystemfilehandle_createwritable), although I'm unable to verify if anything else is broken on my device.)
+(Safari has to be version 26.0 or above due to [`createWritable`](https://caniuse.com/mdn-api_filesystemfilehandle_createwritable), although I'm unable to verify if anything else is broken on my device for the newest Safari versions.)

 (Firefox has a very specific issue involving initially loading JS scripts in `generateResponseForVirtualFile`, so an automatic reload is performed that injects `?boot=1` to the end of the URL.)
 | Feature | 🟢 Chromium | 🟡 Firefox | 🟡 Safari |
 | :--- | :--- | :--- | :--- |